Our big questions

 Species in the the legume family (Fabaceae) are uniquely able to respond to inceptins.
 In cowpea and common bean, inceptin activates canonical anti-herbivore defense responses such as protease inhibition, small molecule toxin biosynthesis, and release of parasitoid-attracting volatiles.

 We are interested in the ecological functions of inceptin-triggered responses, especially in relation to the generic wound response.
-We are developing genetic tools in legumes, including soybean, to understand the contribution of both wounding and PRRs to resistance against herbivores.
+We are developing genetic tools in legumes, including soybean.
+We are especially interested in how immune receptors allow activation of “indirect defenses” – the recruitment of beneficial ecosystem services.

 Our papers on this topic: